stevenolay/Text-Generation-Benchmark-Tool/README.md

 This application supports pyRouge[1] , rouge (a pure python implementation of ROUGE score), and METEOR[2].

 [1] In order to use pyRouge you must have it preinstalled on your machine. pyRouge is a very tricky to setup.
 [Refer to the pyRouge docs](https://github.com/bheinzerling/pyrouge) for installation instructions.
+[2] Meteor is included in this application.
+However, you must have the JAVA SDK installed on your machine and it is only configured for English.
+The Meteor installation directory is src/evaluator_source_files/Meteor.
+The language files are found at src/evaluator_source_files/Meteor/data.

+If you would like to add additional languages download Meteor 1.5 [here](http://www.cs.cmu.edu/~alavie/METEOR/download/meteor-1.5.tar.gz).
+Extract the contents and copy the language files located in the data/ folder to src/evaluator_source_files/Meteor/data.

 ### <a name="settings"></a> Settings